-According to TechCrunch, mobile advertising company Glance plans to launch a lock screen advertising platform on Android devices in the US within the next couple of months.
+According to TechCrunch, mobile advertising company Glance is planning to launch a lock screen advertising platform on devices Android in the US within the next two months.

 According to the publication, Glance is in talks with US mobile carriers and plans to roll out the specific ads to several smartphones next month.
-TechCrunch's source is a person "familiar with the matter" who asked to remain anonymous as "discussions are still ongoing and private."
+TechCrunch's source is a person “familiar with theme” who asked to remain anonymous as “discussions are still ongoing and private”.

 Glance's software comes pre-installed on many Android devices, including Samsung's budget smartphones.